choonghyunryu/dlookr/README.md

 #> #   p75 <dbl>, p80 <dbl>, p90 <dbl>, p95 <dbl>, p99 <dbl>, p100 <dbl>
 ```

-- `skewness`: The left-skewed distribution data, that is, the variables
+- `skewness` : The left-skewed distribution data that is the variables
-  with significant positive skewness, should consider the log or sqrt
+  with large positive skewness should consider the log or sqrt
   transformations to follow the normal distribution.
-The variable
+The variables
-  `Advertising` seems to need to consider variable transformation.
+  `Advertising` seem to need to consider variable transformation.
-- `mean` and `sd`, `se_mean`: The`Population` with a large
+- `mean` and `sd`, `se_mean` : The`Population` with a large
   `standard error of the mean`(se_mean) has low representativeness of
   the `arithmetic mean`(mean).
 The `standard deviation`(sd) is much
   larger than the arithmetic average.